Learn about aurora australis/Tahu-nui-ā-Rangi while you seek out aurora-inspired artworks in the Dunedin Botanic Garden!

 During the Puaka Matariki season, we look to the sky and this year in particular you may just see an aurora glowing back at you!
 That’s because the solar maximum is happening this June/July.
 The solar maximum is the peak of an 11-year cycle of activity on the surface of the sun which can lead to more frequent auroral activity in our skies.
 There are many pūrākau and names for Te Tahu-nui-a-rangi, including that the flickering colours in the night sky come from the campfires of ancestors.
 Join in the scavenger hunt to learn more!

-Do this activity at your own pace during the Botanic Garden's visitor centre hours (9.30am - 4.30pm daily).
+Do this activity at your own pace during the Botanic Garden's visitor centre hours (10am - 4pm daily).
+Scavenger hut maps will be available at the visitor centre.

-This event was made possible thanks to funding from the Puaka Matariki Festival (14 June - 12 July).
+This event was made possible thanks to funding from the Puaka Matariki Festival (14 June - 12 July) and Creative New Zealand's Creative Communities scheme, both administered by the Dunedin City Council.